 Interpreting Test Results

-The results of the Lyme disease antibodies test are typically reported as positive or negative for IgM and IgG antibodies.
+The results of the Lyme disease antibodies blood test are typically reported as positive or negative for IgM and IgG antibodies.
 Interpretation includes:

 • Positive IgM and Positive IgG: